- BBM for Android

 - Turn off the Cellular radio and leave the Wi-Fi radio on.

-- Restart the iPhone, cellular enabled iPad, or Android device.
+- Restart the iPhone, cellular enabled iPad, Android device, or Windows Phone device

 - Note and document the time on the device.